pletfix/docs/en/requests.md

     $request = DI::getInstance()->get('request');
     $name = $request->input('name);

-You can also use the global `request()` function to get the HTTP Request, it's the most shorter way:
+You can also use the global `request()` function to get the HTTP Request, it is more comfortable:

     $name = request()->input('name');